 Before the vaccine was licensed in 1963, there were an estimated 3-4 million cases each year.
-In the years following 1963, the number of measles cases dropped dramatically with only 1,497 cases in 1983, the lowest annual total reported up to that time.
-By 2004, only 37 cases were reported - a record low.
-However, new cases continued to be reported, primarily in populations that have refused vaccination for religious or personal belief reasons.
-From 2001 through 2011, an average of 63 measles cases (range, 37 to 220) and 4 outbreaks were reported each year in the United States.
-Of the 911 cases, a total of 372 (41%) were imported from outside the U.S. and an additional 432 (47%) were associated with importations.
-Hospitalization was reported for 225 (25%) cases.
-Two deaths were reported.
-Most cases occur among people who declined vaccination because of a religious, or personal objection.
+In the years following 1963, the number of measles cases dropped to 1,497 cases in 1983, the lowest annual total reported up to that time.
+By 2004, only 37 cases were reported.
+Subsequently, a record number of measles cases occurred in 2019 when 1,249 cases and 22 outbreaks were reported in the United States.
+A majority of the cases (85%) occurred in underimmunized, close-knit communities.